higress-group/wasm-go/pkg/test/README.md

 3. **Error Handling**: Tests should verify the plugin's error handling logic
 4. **Performance Considerations**: Avoid creating too many objects or performing time-consuming operations in tests
 5. **HTTP Request Lifecycle**: If plugin implementing custom `onHttp*` methods, follow the proper request lifecycle in test.
 Do not skip intermediate steps - if you implement `onHttpRequestHeader`, do not directly call `onHttpRequestBody`.
+6. **Wasm File Path**: The framework automatically detects wasm files in common locations.
+For custom paths, use environment variables or explicit path functions to ensure consistent test execution across different environments.

 ## Related Resources